-As of June 25, 2019, we exclusively own five U.S. issued patents, one pending U.S. provisional patent application, approximately 113 foreign issued patents and approximately 10 pending foreign patent applications.
+As of August 30, 2019, our exclusively owned patent portfolio includes five U.S. issued patents, two pending U.S. provisional patent applications, approximately 113 foreign issued patents and approximately 10 pending foreign patent applications.
 The claims of these owned patents and patent applications are directed toward various aspects of our product candidates and research programs.
-Specifically, the claims of these patents and patent applications include compositions of matter for product candidates other than APR-246, methods-of-use, drug product formulations, diagnostics and methods of manufacture.
+Specifically, the claims of these patents and patent applications include compositions of matter for product candidates other than APR-246 and a crystal form of APR-246, methods-of-use, drug product formulations, dosing, diagnostics and methods of manufacture.